It Takes a Village -1-

 And honestly, our kids need this too.

-They need to hear truth from other adults who love Jesus.
+They need to hear the truth from other adults who love Jesus.
 Not because we’re failing as parents, but because that’s how God set it up.
 Sometimes your child will listen to another mom, another dad, a youth leader, or a family friend in a way they’re not ready to hear from you—and that’s okay.
 That’s the beauty of community.

 Our children need to see faith lived out in more than just our home.
 They need to see strong marriages, strong families, and people who will speak life over them.
 And if you’re a single parent, this becomes even more important.
 You’re carrying so much on your own already, and having other godly voices around your children can fill in gaps you simply can’t cover by yourself.
 Not because you’re lacking, but because God designed community to support you.
 Your children need to see what healthy, faith-filled relationships look like, and God can use the people around you to help shape and strengthen them.